 With CO2 concentrations recently measured at 400 parts per million probably for the first time in some 3 million years, and little movement toward reducing industrial emissions, many scientists are now looking at ways to remove the gas from the air.

 No one thinks that Oman’s rocks could solve the whole problem.
-But with some simple engineering, Kelemen and Matter think natural process could be speeded up a million times in places.
+But with some simple engineering, Kelemen and Matter think natural process could be speeded up a million times in places, and that could take up some of manmade CO2.
 One way would be to drill boreholes and pump down heated water impregnated with CO2; heat greatly speeds the reaction, and once jump-started this way, the cycle of natural cracking would do the rest, rapidly taking in any more CO2 pumped down.
-Oman is rich in oil and burns a lot of it in power plants, so much CO2 could be delivered from them in pipelines.
+Oman is rich in oil and burns a lot of it in power plants, so much CO2 could be delivered from the plants in pipelines.
 Another

 method would take CO2 directly from the air.
-This would involve pumping surface seawater, which naturally absorbs atmospheric CO2, down pipes into the mantle rocks just offshore, then flushing the cleaned-up water back to the sea surface, where it would then absorb more CO2.
-Accounting for engineering challenges and the obviously large expense, the researchers assert that Oman’s peridotite still might be harnessed to absorb as much 4 billion of the 30 billion tons of the atmospheric CO2 currently produced by humans.
+This would involve pumping surface seawater, which naturally absorbs atmospheric CO2, down pipes into the mantle rocks just offshore.
+The cleaned-up water would then be flushed back to the sea surface, where it would then absorb more CO2.
+Accounting for engineering challenges and the obviously large expense, the researchers assert that Oman’s peridotite still might be harnessed to absorb as much 4 billion of the 30 billion tons of the atmospheric CO2 currently produced annually by humans.